Taste Canada Awards – Hall of Fame

 Posthumous Inductee Jehane Benoît (1904–1987)

-During her long eminent career, Madame Benoît tirelessly promoted the culinary arts and passionately advocated for good Canadian food to Canadians of all ethnic backgrounds and walks of life.
-Secrets et recettes du cahier de ma grand’mère (1959) was Benoît’s first cook book, although it was preceded by several recipe pamphlets.
+During her long, eminent career, Madame Benoît tirelessly promoted the culinary arts and passionately advocated for good Canadian food to Canadians of all ethnic backgrounds and walks of life.
+Secrets et recettes du cahier de ma grand’mère (1959) was Benoît’s first cookbook, although it was preceded by several recipe pamphlets.
 Her last book was Encyclopedia of Microwave Cooking (1985).
-Equally proficient in French and English, she made numerous appearances on radio and television, particularly the national CBC programme “Take 30”, and wrote countless articles for newspapers and magazines, as well as more than 30 cookbooks.
+Equally proficient in French and English, she made numerous appearances on radio and television, particularly the national CBC program “Take 30,” and wrote countless articles for newspapers and magazines, as well as more than 30 cookbooks.
 Several of them became classic bestsellers in Canada.
 The best known was L’encylopédie de la cuisine canadienne / The Encyclopedia of Canadian Cuisine, first published in 1963 and reprinted many times.

-Fraser started as a dietitian, then shifted to the television commercial industry to become one of Canada’s leading food stylists.
-In the early 1980s she freelanced for Canadian Living magazine as food stylist, then became a contributing food writer, Associate Food Editor and finally Associate Editor of Canadian Living’s Food magazine.
+Fraser started as a dietitian and then shifted to the television commercial industry to become one of Canada’s leading food stylists.
+In the early 1980s, she freelanced for Canadian Living magazine as a food stylist, then became a contributing food writer, associate food editor and, finally, associate editor of Canadian Living’s Food magazine.
 She also contributed to five Canadian Living cookbooks: Microwave, Barbecue, Rush Hour, Light & Healthy and Canadian Living’s Family Cookbook.
-Fraser received the Toronto Culinary Guild’s Silver Ladle Award in 1985/86, the Toronto Home Economics Association’s Marjory Flint Honour Award in 1993, and the Ontario Home Economists in Business Hall of Fame Award in 2002.
+Fraser received the Toronto Culinary Guild’s Silver Ladle Award in 1985–86, the Toronto Home Economics Association’s Marjory Flint Honour Award in 1993, and the Ontario Home Economists in Business Hall of Fame Award in 2002.

 Posthumous Inductee Kate Aitken (1891–1971)

 Kate Aitken of Beeton, Ontario, who was known in the latter years of her long career as just “Mrs. A.,” was Canada’s first celebrity cook.
-Her career as a cookbook author, teacher, broadcaster, and speaker spanned 40 years across Canada and Europe.
+Her career as a cookbook author, teacher, broadcaster and speaker spanned 40 years across Canada and Europe.
 Her name resonated with anglophone women in this country, so ubiquitous was her presence.
-Kate Aitken’s Canadian Cookbook, first published in 1945 by The Montreal Standard, went into numerous editions up to 1966.
-Before 1945 her cookbooklets promoting brand names were widely distributed to thousands of Canadian homes.
-Through her radio broadcasts, beginning in 1934 on CFRB to southern Ontario, then on CBC daily from the late 1940s into the 1950s to 33 stations across the country—over 9000 broadcasts in all—Mrs. A. taught cookery to anyone within reach.
-After giving up broadcasting in 1957 she wrote cookery columns for The Globe and Mail.
+Kate Aitken’s Canadian Cookbook, first published in 1945 by the Montreal Standard, was republished in numerous editions up to 1966.
+Before 1945, her cookbook-lets promoting brand names were widely distributed to thousands of Canadian homes.
+Through her radio broadcasts, beginning in 1934 on CFRB to southern Ontario, then on CBC daily from the late 1940s into the 1950s to 33 stations across the country—over 9,000 broadcasts in all—Mrs. A. taught cookery to anyone within reach.
+After giving up broadcasting in 1957 she wrote cookery columns for the Globe and Mail.
 She was also known in Toronto for her cooking demonstrations at the Canadian National Exhibition and the Royal Winter Fair, attracting throngs of eager visitors.
 For decades, women all over the country contributed prized recipes by Mrs. A. to their local community cookbooks.